How education and upbringing influenced the life of Charles Barkley. A timeline of key moments.

 In September 2007, during a broadcast on Monday Night Football, Charles Barkley announced that he bought a house in Alabama to satisfy residency requirements for a 2014 campaign for governor and declared himself an Independent.

-In 2007, Charles Barkley challenged NBA official Dick Bavetta to a footrace at the NBA All-Star Weekend for charity.
-Barkley won the race, and the event raised money for the charities of their choice.
+In 2007, at the NBA All-Star Weekend, Charles Barkley raced NBA official Dick Bavetta for charity, after joking about Bavetta's age during a broadcast.
+Barkley won the race, and the event raised money for charity.

-In a 2007 interview, Charles Barkley revealed he had lost approximately $10 million through gambling, including $2.5 million in a six-hour period playing blackjack.
-He claimed that he can afford his gambling habit.
+In a 2007 interview with ESPN's Trey Wingo, Charles Barkley revealed that he had lost approximately $10 million through gambling and admitted to losing $2.5 million in a six-hour period while playing blackjack.

 In February 2008, Charles Barkley announced that he would be running for Governor of Alabama in 2014 as an Independent.

-On November 24, 2009, Charles Barkley began to back off the idea of running for Governor of Alabama in an interview on The Jay Leno Show.
+On November 24, 2009, Charles Barkley began to back off the idea of running for Governor of Alabama during an interview on The Jay Leno Show.

 In 2010, Charles Barkley confirmed that he was not running for Governor of Alabama in 2014.